 Look at the works by Claudia Moodoonuthi and consider and discuss the following questions with your class:

-Students present their design to a partner and discuss:
+Present your design to a partner and discuss: